 If you are experiencing any of these symptoms, you should get out of the sun and drink some water immediately.

-More serious cases of dehydration can easily lead to heat exhaustion, if not urgently attended.
-Dehydration is often a contributing factor to heat exhaustion, accompanied by physical activity that makes it difficult for the body to adequately cool itself.
+More serious cases of dehydration can easily lead to heat exhaustion if not urgently attended, accompanied by physical activity that makes it difficult for the body to cool itself adequately.

 - Dehydration symptoms